John Douglas (basketball)

-John David Douglas (born June 12, 1956) is a retired American professional basketball player who played in the National Basketball Association (NBA) for the San Diego Clippers.
+John David Douglas (born June 12, 1956) is an American basketball coach and former professional player.
+He played in the National Basketball Association (NBA) for the San Diego Clippers.

 Amateur career

 A 6 ft 2 in guard from Leighton, Alabama, Douglas played basketball at Colbert County High School, two years behind his brother Leon Douglas, who would also play in the NBA.
 Douglas stayed local initially for his collegiate career, playing basketball at Calhoun Community College where his freshman season saw the Warhawks go 27–3, earning a #3 national ranking.
 After two excellent seasons at Calhoun, where he still holds numerous scoring records, Douglas transferred to the University of Kansas, scoring 19.2 ppg in his first season in Lawrence.
 His senior year saw his scoring drop-off (12.7 ppg) on a deeper Kansas squad with two other future NBA players in Darnell Valentine and Paul Mokeski, as Kansas advanced to the 1978 NCAA Division I Basketball Tournament, losing in the opening round 83–76 to UCLA.

 A college highlight for Douglas was his 46 points on the road against Iowa State on February 16, 1977, when he broke the legendary Wilt Chamberlain's record for most points scored by a visiting player in the Big Eight Conference.
 At Kansas, John earned All Big Eight honors, Honorable Mention All American, Newcomer of the Year and a team MVP for the Jayhawks.